MatPeretti/Lecture-Subscription-Form/README.md

-# :bookmark: Lecture Subscription Form
-- Welcome to the Lecture Subscription Form!
-The page promotes a upcoming lecture where you can subscribe via a form, and is integrated with Mailchimp that is a comprehensive email marketing platform, where is possible to contact all the people who subscribed to the event.
+# Project preview
+- The "Lecture Subscription Form" project was developed as part of an HTML and CSS course.
+The main objective of the project is to create a subscription form that integrates with Mailchimp, allowing users to subscribe to a lecture series or newsletter easily.

+# Introduction
+- The project provides a simple and user-friendly web form where users can enter their name and email address to subscribe to the lecture series or newsletter.
+The form data is integrated with Mailchimp, a popular email marketing service, allowing the project owner to manage and send updates to the subscribers effectively.
+Also demonstrates the use of HTML for structuring the form and CSS for styling it, making the subscription process visually appealing and engaging for users.

-# :hammer: Features
+# Features
+- Input fields for users to enter their name and email address.
-- Easy to use subscription form
+- Stylish design with custom CSS to make the form visually appealing.
-- Integration with MailChimp for reliable email updates
+- Integration with Mailchimp to collect and manage subscriber data.
+- Confirmation message upon successful subscription.

+# Usage
+1. Open the web page containing the subscription form.
+2. Enter your name and email address in the respective input fields.
+3. Ensure that the email address is correctly formatted (example@email.com).
+4. Click on the "Subscribe" button.
+5. If the subscription is successful, a confirmation message will be displayed.

-# :computer: Technologies Used
+# Dependencies
 - HTML5
 - CSS3
-- JavaScript
+- Mailchimp